assisi/arena-ui/doc/user/source/basics.rst

-* **Physical position** - CASUs are visualized at their respective positions (as specified in the .assisi file); Orientation is indicated by a short dash;
+* **Physical position** - CASUs are visualized at their respective positions (as specified in the .assisi file); Orientation is indicated by a short dash at the front;
 * **Selections status** - CASUs are selected by left mouse click;
   selected CASUs are indicated by a solid outline, whereas unselected CASUs have a dashed outline; a treeview with actuator setpoints and